Getting Started¶

 Note

-PopulationSim is a 64bit Python 2 or 3 library that uses a number of packages from the scientific Python ecosystem, most notably pandas and numpy.
-It relies heavily on the ActivitySim package.
-Both ActivitySim and PopulationSim currently support Python 2, but Python 2 will be retired at the end of 2019 so Python 3 is recommended.
+PopulationSim is a 64bit Python 3 library that uses a number of packages from the scientific Python ecosystem, most notably pandas and numpy.
+It also relies heavily on the ActivitySim package.

 The recommended way to get your own scientific Python installation is to install 64 bit Anaconda, which contains many of the libraries upon which ActivitySim depends + some handy Python installation management tools.